gaps-closure/gaps-closure.github.io/docs/C/03-03-02-constraint-model.md

 used in the constraint model to express the constraints or for efficient compilation.
 They are described later in the model.

-The solver will assign a node annotation label (rather than a function annotation which only the user can assign) to functions not annotated by the user.
-Such functions cannot be invoked cross-domain, and across all invocations, they must be singly tainted.
-In other words, arguments, return, and function body can contain or touch nodes that match the taint.
+The solver will attempt to assign a node annotation label to all nodes except a user annotated function.
+Only user annotated functions may have a function annotation.
+Functions lacking a function annotation cannot be invoked cross-domain and can only have exactly one taint accross all invocations.
+This ensures that the arguments, return and function body only touch the same taint.

 #### General Constraints on Output and Setup of Auxiliary Decision Variables